-This can make a certain amount of sense, but it can also deprive you of many of the pleasures of your senior years if you hold on to your house too long.
-Often, moving to another residence can net you a lump sum of money and reduce your monthly living costs.
+This makes a certain amount of sense, but it can also deprive you of many of the pleasures of your senior years if you hold on to your house too long.
+Moving to another residence can net you a lump sum of money and reduce your monthly living costs.

-“Wait,” you are thinking, “my house is paid for.
-How can I really be money I had if I sell my home and buy another one or even rent a place?”
+“Wait,” you are thinking, “my house is paid.
+How can I really save money I had if I sell my home and buy another one or even rent a place?”

 A Lesson In Retirement Math

-Some people with out of town children and other relatives don’t want to leave the family home because it is a refuge for them when they come home to visit.
-When the kids come home, they can stay with other relatives or at a hotel.
-If you feel you want to pay for the lodging, you will be able to use a little bit of the money you’ve saved to contribute toward the cost.
+People with out-of-town children and other relatives don’t want to leave the family home because it is a refuge for them when they visit.
+When the kids come home for a visit they can stay with other relatives or at a hotel.
+You can pay for the lodging with the money you’ve saved from downsizing.

 Why Wait To Move?

-It makes good sense to downsize your home when you retire.
-Now is the time to start thinking about the possibilities ahead if you live in a less costly place with lower expenses.
+It makes sense to downsize your home when you retire.
+Now is the time to start thinking about the possibilities if you move to a less costly place with lower expenses.

-As an experienced Halifax Realtor® who specializes in Boomer and senior real estate, I would be glad to help you look at your options.
-Just give me a call and we can work out the mass together.
-First, I invite you to download a copy of my free e-book, Top 11 Questions Boomer & Senior Ask About Selling There Home.
+I am an experienced Halifax Realtor® who specializes in Boomer and senior real estate, I am happy to help you look at your options.
+Give me a call, and we can work out the options together.
+First, I invite you to download a copy of my free e-book, Room by Room Review.

 Call Me For Expert Senior Housing Services